accepton/accepton-apple/docs/AcceptOnUIMachine.md

 //When a user switches away from a field uim.creditCardFieldDidLoseFocus()

-//When a user updates a field.
-This is based around the UITextFieldDelegate function textField(_:shouldChangeCharactersInRange:replacementString:)
+//When a user updates a field, you should report the new value of that field uim.creditCardFieldWithName(name: String, didUpdateWithString string: String)
-//Your view controller should be a delegate of the text fields and relay necessary information to the `uim`.
-In addition to relaying information,
-//you should return false in the textField(_:shouldChangeCharactersInRange:replacementString:) so that the field is not updated as the `uim` will
-//issue a request for the field to be updated. uim.creditCardFieldWithName(name: String, didChangeCharactersInRange: NSRange, withReplacementString: string)

 //When the user hits the pay button uim.creditCardPayClicked()